HelenHelene/eportfolio/module/OOP_Unit01.md

 # Unit 1: An Introduction to Python Programming and the OO Programming Paradigm

-In this introductory unit on Python programming, I gained a comprehensive understanding of the evolution of programming languages towards object orientation, as well as the challenges and benefits associated with programming in an object-oriented way.
+In this introductory unit on Python programming, we have gained a comprehensive understanding of the evolution of programming languages towards object orientation.
+We have also explored the challenges and benefits associated with programming in an object-oriented way.

-Throughout this unit, I accomplished the following objectives:
+Throughout this unit, I achieved the following objectives:
- - Explored the concept and characteristics of object-oriented programming (OOP).
+ - Examined the concept of object-oriented programming (OOP) and its significance in modern software development, understanding what it means for a program to be object-oriented.
- - Examined the syntax used to define classes in Python.
+ - Explored the syntax used to define a Python class, learning how to create and structure classes to encapsulate data and behavior effectively.
- - Investigated the implementation of different data types in Python.
+ - Investigated the process of defining different data types in Python, gaining proficiency in working with various data types and adapting the access modifiers applied to them.

 ### Learning Outcomes
-Upon completing this unit, I am able to:
+After completing this unit, I have achieved the following learning outcomes:
- - Describe the major features of an object-oriented program, including abstract classes, inheritance, encapsulation, and polymorphism.
+ - The major features of an object-oriented program, including abstract classes, inheritance, encapsulation, and polymorphism can be described.
- - Define a Python class.
+ - A Python class can be defined.
- - Define various data types and adapt the access modifiers applied to them within a Python program.
+ - Various data types can be defined and the access modifiers applied to them within a Python program can be adapted.

 ### Artefacts and Collaborative Discussion
 As part of my e-portfolio, I have completed the following projects and participated in collaborative discussions, which are documented in the provided link: